0x20h/phloppy/README.md

 ### Pool

 Connect randomly to on of the provided nodes.
 If during operation one of the nodes dies or doesn't respond anymore the `Pool` automatically reconnects to one of the other nodes.
-If no other node is left, a `ConnectionException` is thrown.
+If no other node is left, a `ConnectException` is thrown.

 ``` php
 $stream = new Pool(['tcp://127.0.0.1:7711', 'tcp://127.0.0.1:7712']);